seamusdemora/PiFormulae/Networking-aSimplerAlternative.md

 ## Networking - A simpler alternative to 'NetworkManager'

 If you're weary of constantly searching for the proper command to invoke some networking option in 'NetworkManager' (via `nmcli` or `nmtui`), or perhaps wondering, *"What were "The Raspberries" thinking?!"* when  they threw over the relative simplicity of `dhcpcd` for the complexity of 'NetworkManager'... ***this recipe may offer some respite***.
-You have two options here: 1) read some background details, or 2) [skip ahead to the implementation](#a-simpler-network-configuration).
+At this point, you have two options: 1) read the following Background section, or 2) [skip ahead to the implementation](#a-simpler-network-configuration).

 ### Background; some details and documentation